mansi306/Data_Analyst_Learning_Journey/README.md

-# Data_Analyst_Learning_Journey
+# Data Analyst Learning Journey

-My complete journey to become a Data Analyst – including Excel, SQL, Python, visualization, projects, and interview prep.
+This repository contains all learning progress, assignments, and projects from Excel to Machine Learning.